Monroe Township, Middlesex County, New Jersey: Education

 During the 1991–1992 academic school year, Mill Lake Elementary School received the National Blue Ribbon Award of Excellence from the United States Department of Education, the highest honor that an American school can achieve.
 This honor was followed during the 1998–1999 academic school year, to Barclay Brook Elementary School across town.
 Both of Monroe Township's Pre-K through third grade schools received the recognition.

 About 300 students from Jamesburg attend Monroe Township High School as part of a sending/receiving relationship with the Jamesburg Public Schools that has been in effect since 1980.

 Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

+Monroe Township is home to the Academy Learning Center, a private school that provides educational support for students with autism and other disabilities, ages 3 through 21.